inem/make-handbook/modern-make-handbook-en.md

 ## 4. Subcommands

-At some point, Bob's team decides that tests execution should be a part of deployment process, so they just hardcoded `test` command into deploy instructions:
+At some point, Bob's team decides that tests execution should be a part of the deployment process, so they just hardcoded `test` command into deploy instructions:

 ```make
 deploy: test